 - Built-in Firewall Protections (layer4/5 only).
 Stop possible hacker intrusion into your network from Internet.
 All IP addresses and ports are blocked except the farm IP address.
 Built-in functions will detect any possible denial of service attack and make your services always available.
 (Note: this function only works in NAT mode with "Forwarding Deny", see setup for details). - Built-in Anti-Attack Security Function.
 Automatic protection against Denial of Service (DoS) and Distributed Denial of Service (DDoS) attacks.
 Automatically block IP addresses that exceed the maximum threshold of concurrent connections for a specified amount of time.
 Works in NAT, Transparent, and OOP modes. - In-Path or Out-of-Path Load Balancing.
 In normal setup, the WebMux[TM] can be configured In-Path, to act as firewall in addition to the load balancer and health checker.
 However, if outbound traffic is much larger than inbound traffic and you already have a firewall in place, or change of IP address causes problems, consider using Out-of-Path configuration.
-Out-of-Path load balancing is also called direct routing, or one leg operation. - Transparent Mode.
+Outof-Path load balancing is also called direct routing, or one leg operation. - Transparent Mode.
 In this mode, the WebMux[TM] behaves as an Ethernet bridge between the servers and the Router LAN.
 The main advantage is that the network settings in the servers do not have to be changed, no loopback adapters or IP address changes needed.
 The servers will be connected behind the WebMux[TM] but will appear to be on the same LAN that the WebMux[TM] is connected to. - Layer 7 Load Balancing.
 WebMux[TM] can direct traffic to specific groups of servers within a farm according to a match pattern in HTTP MIME header.
 This allows you, for example, to group servers that serve only a specific type of content while serving other types of content on another group of servers.
 WebMux[TM] Layer 7 load balancing also includes URI load directing with host name MIME header matching and cookies in order to memorize the user browser session and the server session and send the same user to the same server.
 This is important for sites using shopping cart and dynamically generated pages. - Informs you of the status of your network.
 It provides phone pager and email notification so that the network administrator can be paged or emailed whenever a server or WebMux[TM] goes down, and when it returns online.
 This feature could reduce server room night shift operator costs, or timely repair should the server goes down unexpectedly.

 - SNMP Support.
 Remotely monitor various WebMux parameters in real time via SNMP. - IPv6 Support.
 (Out of Path mode only).
 WebMux[TM] is ready for the next generation of internet protocol, IPv6. - Multiple Address and Port (MAP) farm to integrate multiple ports and IPs as one virtual service. - HTTP Compression.
 Reduces amount of data to be transferred for HTTP objects.
-(Layer 7 with Compression not supported in Transparent Mode).
+(NOT supported in Transparent Mode.
+NOT supported in Out-of-Path Mode, except when used with Layer 7 Load Balancing). - 8021q VLAN ID.
+WebMux can be used in networks that require ID tagged VLANs.
+Switch port must be configured to use tagged VLAN.